ASEAN hopes to reach decision on Myanmar envoy next week: Brunei FM - The Scoop

 He added: “The sooner ASEAN comes to an agreement on the envoy and accepts whoever it is, the sooner we can implement the five-point plan.”

-ASEAN announced a five-point plan back in April that was meant to pave the way for dialogue and an end to hostilities in Myanmar, but the junta has shown little sign of following through on the plan, despite a visit by Brunei’s foreign minister and the ASEAN secretary-general to Naypyidaw.
+ASEAN announced a five-point plan back in April that was meant to pave the way for dialogue and an end to hostilities in Myanmar, but the junta has shown little sign of following through on this, despite a visit by Brunei’s foreign minister and the ASEAN secretary-general to Naypyidaw.

 Brunei, the ASEAN chair, has faced criticism for making slow progress on Myanmar, which has been in chaos since the military ousted an elected government led by Aung San Suu Kyi on February 1.

-According to the UN, at least 931 people have been killed by security forces since the coup, according to the UN.
+According to the UN, at least 931 people have been killed by security forces since the coup.

-Asked to respond to the criticism, YB Dato Hj Erywan said he was unfazed by it: “The notion that we can magically solve the problem would be stretching it…What’s important is that we work with Myanmar to get the five-point consensus done.”
+When asked for his response to the criticism, YB Dato Hj Erywan said he was unfazed: “The notion that we can magically solve the problem would be stretching it.”

+“What’s important is that we work with Myanmar to get the five-point consensus done.”

-He added that ASEAN should not be “stuck” while it tries to make progress with the Tatmadaw.
+The foreign minister added that ASEAN should not be “stuck” while it tries to make progress with the Tatmadaw.

-The foreign minister said the bloc needs to continue to work on the issue while also working towards ASEAN’s other priorities.
+He said the bloc needs to continue to work on the issue while also working towards ASEAN’s other priorities.